suzano/suzano.github.io/arduino-robo-iii/index.md

     {
     public:
         /*
-         * @brief Class constructor.
+         * Class constructor.
-         * @param number the DC motor number to control, from 1 to 4.
+         * number the DC motor number to control, from 1 to 4.
          */
         Motor(int number)
             : MotorDriver(), motor(number), currentSpeed(0)